zirujauak/mxyzptlk/README.md

 * **Windows**:
     [`sndfile.dll`](https://github.com/libsndfile/libsndfile/releases) needs to be in the `PATH` environment variable.
 If you keep the DLL in the same directory where you run `mxzyptlk.exe`, then it should get loaded.
 If you install the binary somewhere and add it to the `PATH`, then copying the DLL to the same location should work fine.
 If the DLL can't be located, execution will terminate immediately with an error.

     It's worth pointing out that sound-enabled games will run with a non-libsndfile binary, you just may not hear any sounds play.
 Sounds are a gimmick, really, and you don't miss much without them.
-It was fun to code.
+It was fun to code, however.

 ### Games